anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 _PI or Account Administrator_

-Once a Lab Manage is added as a “_Billing Account User_”, and the Google Billing Account is linked to Terra, the Lab Manager will be able to create Terra Billing Projects using the linked Google Billing Account.
+Once a Lab Manage is added as a “_Billing Account User_” and the Google Billing Account is linked to Terra, the Lab Manager can create Terra Billing Projects using the linked Google Billing Account.

 **To add a Lab Manager as a _Billing Account User_ to a Google Billing Account:**